organisciak/dissertation/document/6_subjective.md

 As illustrated in Figure XX2, taste-grokking workers are shown a requester's profiling set and asked a variant of the question, 'how do you think the requester would perform the next tasks?'
 For example, with the product image rating task, workers were shown a requester's ratings for a few items, and asked to rate what the requester's opinion would be for additional products.

 As defined here, taste-grokking uses a 'train-by-example' approach to communicate a requester's taste to workers.
-Other crowdsourcing studies that have personalized by communication have had the requester articulate their needs in written instructions, e.g., explaining email priorities (Kokkalis et al.
-2013) or travel preferences (Zhang et al.
+Other crowdsourcing studies that have personalized by communication have had the requester articulate their needs in written instructions, e.g., explaining email priorities [@kokkalis_emailvalet_2013] or travel preferences [@zhang_human_2012].
-2012).
 There are potential benefits and difficulties to this approach.
 Taste-grokking trains by example due on presumed consistency, attempts to minimize requester effort, and concerns about the technique's sensitivity to hard to articulate decision factors.
 While written requests may be dependent on the requester's skill, having a requester simply perform a small amount of the work does not have this confounding factor.